inclyped-git/rise-from-monashes/README.md

-# monash-assignments
+# rise-from-monashes
-This repository is dedicated to showcase all of the projects I engaged in during college.
+## This repository is dedicated to showcase all of the projects I engaged in during college.